 All of this wilderness is located in Alaska

 and is managed by the National Park Service.

 Here the Aleutian Range meets the Alaska Range in the Chigmit Mountains, an area known as Alaska's Alps.
+The Lake Clark Wilderness was renamed the Jay S. Hammond Wilderness in 2018 to commemorate Alask'a fourth governor.
 The mighty rain forest along Cook Inlet rises to alpine tundra and sparkling lakes sheltered by mountain fastnesses.
 Drainages plunge thunderously down hundreds of waterfalls.
 Vast numbers of moose, brown and black bears, wolves, wolverines, red foxes, Dall sheep, and caribou make their home here.
 Slender and 50 miles long, Lake Clark itself reflects tall ragged spires of rock, and salmon and trout run in great numbers.
 Originally a national monument, Lake Clark's status was changed to National Park and Preserve in 1980, and about two-thirds was designated Wilderness.